DLorenzoLaguno17/Portfolio/_posts/2020-05-20-cliffborn.markdown

 role: Programmer and designer
 description: The Cliffborn Islands is a 2D platformer game that was developed by a couple of second year students.
 We used Tiled for the creation of the two levels of the game, and it has different enemies that use pathfinding to try to attack the player, who can attack them or scape.
 Even though it was not demanded from us we also decided to implement a hook to provide more mobility and platforming tools for the player.
 contribution:
-    - Creation of level 2.
+    - Creation and implementation of the graphic user interface system.
+    - Programmed the collision system.
     - Controls and mechanics of the player and the hook.
-    - FPS and normalization of the movement using delta time.
+    - Capped the game to 60 FPS and normalized the movement of the entities using delta time.
-    - Creation and implementation of the user interface system.
+    - Design and creation of the second level.
     - Creation of the logotype.
 web: https://dlorenzolaguno17.github.io/The-Cliffborn-Islands/